 If a new throttle body is being replaced, install and bottom the new idle mixture needle and back off four turns.
+Do not install plastic limiter cap at this time until proper screw settings have been made.

-After completing assembly of the carburetor, and when installed in the vehicle, adjust the mixture screw to achieve the idle speed and idle mixture settings as specified in specifications and outlined in Section 6M in the Service Manual under Idle Mixture Adjustments.
+After completing assembly of the carburetor, and when installed in the vehicle, adjust the mixture screw to achieve the idle speed and idle mixture settings as outlined under "Additional External Settings and Adjustments".